 SEO or PPC?

-SEO or to give its full title, Search Engine Optimisation is one of the most essential marketing tools and involves ongoing maintenance and management of your website’s content in order to get your website noticed by search engines such as Google.
+SEO is best carried out by a professional SEO company like, www.seoperthexperts.com.au and can be one of the most essential, cost effective online marketing tools available.
+It involves ongoing maintenance and management of your website’s content in order to get your website noticed by search engines such as Google.
 Getting noticed isn’t the only goal, you also want to appear in as high a position within search result pages as possible when your intended audience uses appropriate and relevant search terms.

 These search results are what is known as “organic” search.
 SEO uses a variety of techniques ranging from optimising your website to make it search engine friendly through to the use of strong and good quality on and off-site content that people might link to or from.